Skip to Content

 Day 1: Cairns.
 On arrival into Cairns, you will be transferred by private vehicle to your Cairns accommodation.

 Day 2: Daintree National Park.
-After departing Cairns around 7:30 am, you'll head north to the renowned Daintree Rainforest, a 120,000-hectare area estimated to be 180 million years old and recognized as a World Heritage site in 1988.
+After departing Cairns around 7:30 am, head north to the renowned Daintree Rainforest, a 120,000-hectare area estimated to be 180 million years old and recognized as a World Heritage site in 1988.
 Known for having Australia's highest diversity of rainforest mammals, this region offers a rich experience of ancient flora and fauna.

-Accompanied by your expert guide, enjoy a 2.5-kilometer walk through a private section of the National Park.
+Accompanied by an expert guide, enjoy a 2.5-kilometer walk through a private section of the National Park.
 Learn about its 3,000 plant species, including a vast range of ferns, orchids, and early flowering plants.
 Look for the endemic Boyd's Forest Dragon, White-lipped Tree Frog, and Ulysses Butterfly.

 • 4 Night Coral Sea & Ribbon Reef Liveaboard Trip - Departs Sunday